 - Rewards Accumulate at a Fixed Rate.
 The Capital One Quicksilver Card always earns cash back at a fixed rate of 1.5%.
 With no tiered spending categories (such as the Bank of America Cash Rewards Credit Card‘s 3% gas and 2% grocery categories) or rotating 5% categories (such as Chase Freedom Flex’s 5% quarterly categories), there’s no opportunity to earn more than the cash back baseline here.
 This could be a drawback if you concentrate your spending in specific categories that other cards reward more generously.

 - Can’t Redeem for Merchandise or Travel.
 Capital One Quicksilver doesn’t let you redeem your accumulated cash back rewards for merchandise, travel, or other non-cash-equivalents.
 Thanks to Chase’s Ultimate Rewards portal, Chase Freedom lets you redeem for nearly anything that can be sold in stores or online.

-The Capital One® Quicksilver® Cash Rewards Credit Card – along with Barclaycard CashForward and a few other popular names – belongs to a newer generation of cash back cards.
-This generation emphasizes simplicity, consistency, and accessibility.
-Think of it as a response or reaction to cards like Chase Freedom and Discover it – both great option that now seem a bit dated and quaint due to their continued reliance on rotating spending categories and other gimmicks.
-That’s not to say that the Chase and Discover cards have no place in your wallet – just that the cash back tide seems to be ebbing away from them and toward cards like Quicksilver.
+The Capital One Quicksilver Cash Rewards Credit Card belongs to a newer generation of cash back cards that emphasize simplicity, consistency, and accessibility.
+Think of it as a response or reaction to cards like Chase Freedom, which now seems a bit dated and quaint due to their continued reliance on rotating spending categories and other gimmicks.
+That’s not to say that Chase Freedom has no place in your wallet – just that the cash back tide seems to be ebbing away from them and toward cards like Quicksilver.